OpenDiS/OpenDiS/doc/tutorials/frank_read_src/frank_read_src_by_pyexadis.md

 ### Frank-Read Source by Python calling ExaDiS

-We can run the same Frank-Read Source example using ExaDiS (after compilation) using the following commands.
+We can run the same Frank-Read Source example using ExaDiS (after compilation) using the following commands

 ```bash
 cd ${OPENDIS_DIR}